Portable air conditioners are, above all else, easy to use and effective.

-With the EER rating of 11.20, it is also the most energy-efficient portable air conditioner you can find.
+With an EER rating of 11.20, it is also the most energy-efficient portable air conditioner you can find.

 3 Ways Of How To Remove Moisture Portable Air Conditioners Collect

-The biggest difference between how portable air conditioners work is the way of how you remove the water from the unit itself.
+The biggest difference between how portable air conditioners work is how you remove the water from the unit itself.

-In fact, most of the people who are in the market for a portable air conditioner don’t exactly need a dehumidification unit.
+In fact, most people in the market for a portable air conditioner don’t exactly need a dehumidification unit.
 Nonetheless, all portable air conditioners are dehumidifiers.
 Removing moisture out of the air is the side-effect of cooling the air down.

 What is more, dehumidification is something that is actually quite advantageous.
 Here are 3 reasons why:

 - Summer air is humid.
 Too much humidity boosts mold and mildew growth.